Is it your dream to be famous on YouTube?

 Shorts have taken YouTube by storm ever since their release.
 Here you can upload short vertical videos of 60 seconds or less, just like on TikTok or other short video applications.

-The good news is that short views also add up to your channel-level view counts, contributing to your channel’s growth.
+The good news is that short views also add to your channel-level view counts, contributing to your channel’s growth.